About the Office of Student Support Services

 Stafford County Public Schools engages in a public awareness campaign in to identify children or youth who may be suspected of having a developmental delay or a disability.
 This includes students enrolled in private schools, who are home-schooled, who are highly mobile, migrant, or homeless, or who will be incarcerated in a regional or local jail for more than ten days.
 Referrals for special education can be made by anyone concerned with a child's educational performance including a parent, teacher, community agency, or school official.
-Please contact the Child Find office or Department of Student Services at 540-658-6500.
+Please contact the Child Find Office at 540-899-6000 or the Department of Student Services at 540-658-6500.

 The Myers Drive Respite Care Group Home is a local respite program for adults (18+) with an intellectual disability.